top of page

 We'll be happy to see you together with the one you love no matter what your marital status is.

 What do I call the pastor?
-How should I address the members of the congregation?
+How should I address the members of

 There's no special church terminology you need to learn to address anyone at UCH (for example, no one calls each other "Brother Bill" or "Deacon Jones", like they do in some churches).
 You're welcome to call our pastor by his first name, Brian, or you may call him Reverend Byrne if you feel more comfortable with a more formal initial relationship.
 Most of the congregation will want to be on a first-name basis with you, but again, if you're more comfortable addressing new people as "Mr. Kirby" and "Ms. Simon", no one will mind that.